 This component represents the portfolio's incremental investment market returns over inflation.
 Generally, when an investor takes on greater investment risk, the return on the investment is expected to also be greater, at least in the long run.
 This additional risk and return is expected to vary by asset class and empirical data supports that expectation.
 For that reason, the real rate of return assumptions are developed by asset class.
-Therefore, the real rate of return among asset classes.
+Therefore, the real rate of return assumption for a retirement plan's portfolio will vary with the Board's asset allocation among asset classes.